docker-mailserver/docker-mailserver/docs/content/advanced/override-defaults/dovecot.md

-The Dovecot default configuration can easily be overridden providing a `config/dovecot.cf` file.
+# Add configuration

-This file can also be used to specify additional configurations.
+The Dovecot default configuration can easily be extended providing a `config/dovecot.cf` file.
 [Dovecot documentation](http://wiki.dovecot.org/FrontPage) remains the best place to find configuration options.

 Your `docker-mailserver` folder should look like this example: